19 questions to ask customer journey orchestration vendors during the demo

 More marketers are evaluating these tools to help to navigate and better understand increasingly complex customer journeys.

-Given that customers’ journeys to purchase and beyond are growing increasingly complex due to a seemingly ever-increasing number of devices, channels and options, businesses are seeking customer journey analytics platforms to help them get a handle on what customers are experiencing.
+Given that customers’ journeys to purchase and beyond are growing increasingly complex due to a seemingly ever-increasing number of devices, channels and options, businesses are seeking customer journey orchestration platforms to help them get a handle on what customers are experiencing.

 Given all of that promise, marketers are certainly evaluating these technologies and one crucial part of that process is the demo.
 It’s important to set up demos within a relatively short time frame of each other to help make relevant